 A third building emerged in 2008, whose walls are less well preserved than either Building A or B. Then a fourth building in 2010 (cleared in 2012).
 The clear evidence of massive destruction matches that of the other structures, adding to the picture of a huge, site-wide conflagration of immense proportions and intensity.
 Buried beneath the destruction were the cultural remains of a domestic structure, complete with likely dozens of collared pithoi and a food-preparation work area including grinding implements with attached bench for working in a sitting position.

-Exposed portions of the perimeter wall now extend for more than 50 meters, revealing not only a large curve at the southern end of the exposed portion of the wall, but providing what excavators first thought was evidence of the northern wall of a gateway into the town.
+Exposed portions of the perimeter wall now extend for more than 50 meters on the western escarpment, revealing not only a large curve at the southern end of the exposed portion of the wall, but providing what excavators first thought was evidence of the northern wall of a gateway into the town.
 A possible southern pier of the gate structure surfaced in 2006, offering a possible western location of entry into the town.
 However, the work in 2008 has dispelled those hopes, as the stratigraphy does not allow a gate structure in this location during this period.
+The 2014 season exposed a portion of the Early Iron I rampart in Field J, down the southern slope of the tell.

 As a result of excavations in 2010 and, during a small, focused season in 2011, as well as in the 2012 season, an additional "four-room" building has surfaced in Field H on the southwestern part of the tell, characterised by quoin-and-pier interior walls and dating apparently to a few years later than the four adjoining buildings in Fields A and B. Stratigraphic connections have been made between Fields A and H, the massive destruction of the four buildings nearby forming the debris into which the Field H building was founded.